11 Social Media Metrics to Measure for Success

 For example, you may track a new contract back to an organic search for keywords you are associated with.
 Initially, it feels like it is attributed to a simple Google search to find you.
 However, those keywords used may have been in the mind of your customer due to an article you produced 6 months earlier.

-Revenue is the ultimate (but not the only) goal of social media marketing.
+Revenue is the ultimate (but not the only) social media marketing goal.
 To measure ROI, you need to have the I (investment).
 Without seriously investing resources, you may never find the R (return) you are looking for.

 How can you track your ROI?
 Using Google Analytics, you can set website goals for each conversion point and then add a dollar value to each conversion.
-You can also use tools such as Kissmetrics and Marketo to track customer journey from the first conversion.
+You can also use social media metrics tools such as Kissmetrics and Marketo to track customer journey from the first conversion.

-The metrics discussed above can help you achieve your social media marketing goals and keep track of the progress of your campaign.
-You might not find all of these useful, but that is fine, as long as you utilize your chosen metrics well.
+The social media metrics discussed above can help you achieve your social media marketing goals and track the progress of your campaign.
+You might not find all of these useful, but that is fine, as long as you utilize your chosen social metrics well.